-Equipment:
+Equipment

-Sharing of equipment such as batting helmets, catchers' masks, or other equipment likely to have been exposed to respiratory droplets should be avoided.
-Each player should have his/her own bat, helmet, baseball mitt(s), batting gloves, rosin bags, etc. and store these items inside their personal bag when not in use.

-- Equipment that must be shared must be cleaned/sanitized between players' use. - Avoid personal clothing, equipment or electronics etc. being left in common places.
-Store inside personal bag always. - PPE may be worn at the discretion of the participant (recommended that it not be white or grey). - Rules of acceptable behaviour cannot be contravened. - General equipment (eg. L-screens, field maintenance equipment, bases) must be wiped down between groups if it must be shared
+- Sharing of equipment such as batting helmets, catchers' masks, or other equipment likely to have been exposed to respiratory droplets should be avoided.
+Each player should have his/her own bat, helmet, baseball mitt(s), batting gloves, rosin bags, etc. and store these items inside their personal bag when not in use. - Equipment that must be shared must be cleaned/sanitized between players' use. - Avoid personal clothing, equipment or electronics etc. being left in common places.
+Store inside personal bag always. - PPE worn in the field of play by choice of the participant recommended not to be white or grey. - Rules of acceptable behaviour cannot be contravened. - General equipment (eg. L-screens, field maintenance equipment, bases) must be wiped down between groups if it must be shared

-Participants:
+Participants